TaylorHe/taylorhe.github.io/_posts/2022-06-22-dependency-injection.md

 ### First Draft
 Let's say you're writing a piece of Java code that requires some handling of an Object.
 It needs to perform some actions on properties of the object - like formatting the String description and doing something with the creation time.
 These actions are functions of different classes.

-A first draft of code that uses this might look like this:
+A first draft of code that uses this might look like this (I'll fix the syntax color highlighting later):

 ```java
 public class Client {